Money mules: how we’re protecting our customers from financial fraud

 In addition, our partnership with the City of London Police (CoLP) which started in 2018 has been crucial to our fight against financial crime and has helped to develop a host of fraud prevention initiatives so police have a better chance of catching scammers.

-Indeed, over a four-year period, our contribution of £1.5 million has supported the set-up of a new fraud unit in London.
+Over a four-year period, our contribution of £1.5 million has supported the set-up of a new fraud unit in London.
 We’ve also been able to help the CoLP expand its Intelligence Development Team (IDT) too, which has seen more intelligence offers to join the unit and develop and share their intelligence around stopping fraud.

 Given the success of the initiative, the bank, together with the City of London Police, has agreed to enter an ongoing partnership to continue their fight against the fraudsters.

-As I say, though, it’s important that we maintain our momentum.
+But it’s important that we maintain our momentum.
 There is always more we can do in this area, and we remain utterly committed to safeguarding our customers and bringing fraudsters to justice.

 Related content